Radiant heating and cooling: Indoor

-Radiant heating heats a building through radiant heat, rather than conventional methods such as radiators (mostly convection heating).
-An example is the Austrian/German cocklestove (Kachelofen), a type of masonry heater.
-Mixed radiation, convection and conduction systems have existed since the Roman use of hypocaust heating.
-Underfloor radiant heating has long been widespread in China and South Korea.
 The heat energy is emitted from a warm element, such as a floor, wall or overhead panel, and warms people and other objects in rooms rather than directly heating the air.
 The internal air temperature for radiant heated buildings may be lower than for a conventionally heated building to achieve the same level of body comfort, when adjusted so the perceived temperature is actually the same.
 One of the key advantages of radiant heating systems is a much decreased circulation of air inside the room and the corresponding spreading of airborne particles.

-Radiant heating/cooling systems can be divided into:
+Radiant heating systems can be divided into: